Online Child Care Training Approved in Ohio

 ENROLL IN A CLASS NOW

-• Classes Available: All of Child Care Lounge classes are available in Ohio.
+- Classes Available: All of Child Care Lounge classes EXCEPT Be Prepared-Emergency Preparedness in Child Care are available in Ohio.
 View the directory of all online classes.

-• If you are a provider interested in starting an in-home child care program or looking to get started working in the child care field, please contact your state licensing agency for the specific requirements, rules and regulations of your state.
-Ohio's licensing website can be found here.
+- If you are a provider interested in starting an in-home child care program or looking to get started working in the child care field, please contact the Ohio Department of Job and Family Services, Early Learning and Development Department for specific child care licensing requirements, rules and regulations of your state.